syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Placement of TabItem's

-You can align the tabitem position to all four sides of TabControl by using [TabStripPlacement](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlSettings~TabStripPlacement.html) property.
+You can place the tabitem header's to any of four sides of TabControl by using [TabStripPlacement](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlSettings~TabStripPlacement.html) property.

 {% tabs %}